 Training for front line workers:

-H.E.A.L.T.H will provide an innovative and unique teaching environment for our front line workers.
-Currently there is no teaching environment that allows for dedicated time for healthcare professionals to work with survivors of human trafficking in a mentored and supported environment that models trauma informed, client centered, and culturally informed care.
+We provide a variety of training opportunities including dedicated time for healthcare professionals to work with survivors of human trafficking in a mentored and supported environment that models trauma informed, client centered, and culturally informed care.

 Frequently Asked Questions